Nepal: Development and Social Change

 Independent Study Project

-Students spend four weeks working on an Independent Study Project (ISP), pursing original research on a selected topic of interest to them.
+Students spend four weeks working on an Independent Study Project (ISP), pursuing original research on a selected topic of interest to them.
 The ISP is conducted in Kathmandu or, conditions permitting and with program approval, in other parts of Nepal.
 A large number of students have gone on to use their ISPs as the basis for further research under Fulbright fellowships in Nepal or in securing professional positions with INGOs, the State Department, and the United Nations.

 Sample topic areas for the ISP include: